-Malaysia is an emerging economy and it is attracting a lot of different investors including the forex trading investors.
-However, it has not been easy for the forex traders given the tough restrictions that have been in place over the recent past years by the Central Bank of Malaysia (Bank Negara Malaysia).
+Malaysia is an emerging economy that is attracting a lot of investors many of whom are forex trading investors.
+However, it has not been easy for forex traders given the tough restrictions that have been in place over the recent past years by the Central Bank of Malaysia (Bank Negara Malaysia).

-But due to the growing need by Malaysians to invest in forex trading, there have been laws, regulations, regulating bodies and commissions that have been set in place so as to ensure that the participants of the foreign exchange trading are regulated.
+But due to a growing interest by Malaysians in forex trading, there have been laws, regulations, regulating bodies and commissions that have been set in place so as to ensure that the participants of the foreign exchange trading are regulated.

 Therefore, retail forex traders operating from Malaysia operating fully legally as long as they are using the services of a forex broker that is registered, licensed and regulated by the laws and regulations put in place in Malaysia.